superm123/SnapSpend/PROGRESS.md

 *   **Receipt Format Test Suite (`tests/e2e-receipt-formats.spec.ts`):**
     *   Created a new E2E test suite to test the OCR extraction logic with different receipt formats.
     *   Includes a test for standard receipts and a test for "slips" that only contain a total amount.
+---

+## Capacitor Build Fixes:

+### Addressing `index.html` and "Loading..."
+Issues:
+*   **Root Cause Identification:** The "loading..." issue and `index.html` complaints were identified as stemming from an incomplete or incorrectly accessed static export of the Next.js application by Capacitor.
+*   **Resolved TypeScript Errors:** Fixed multiple TypeScript errors in `src/lib/db.ts` related to incorrect access of Dexie.js stores (`trans.settings` and `trans.categories`) within upgrade scripts and missing `currency` property in `seedSettings`.
+*   **Corrected Currency Default:** Ensured that the default currency for new settings and during database upgrades is correctly set to 'ZAR' as per user specification.
+*   **Build Process Verification:** Confirmed that `npm run build` now completes successfully, correctly generating the `out` directory with all necessary static assets.
+*   **Capacitor Sync Success:** `npx cap sync` now runs without errors related to `index.html` or web asset synchronization.
+The Capacitor projects for iOS and Android are correctly updated.

+### Next Steps for User (Capacitor):
+The native Android and iOS projects should now build and run the web application correctly.
+Users can proceed with opening these projects in their respective IDEs (Android Studio for Android, Xcode for iOS) to finalize the native builds.